HGustavs/LenaSYS/dbTables.md

 The class table stores all the programs that are available in the school and is stored alongside a responsible teacher for that class.

 ### codeexample
+Code Example contains a list of the code examples for a version of a course in the database.
+Version of sections and examples corresponds roughly to year or semester that the course was given.

 ### course